fishcollective/fishcollective.github.io/_members/dianne-mclean.md

     alt: "placeholder image 3"
 ---

-Add text about Brooke here.
+Add text about Di here.

 {% include gallery caption="This is a sample gallery to go along with this case study." %}